Billaferd/QuantumNexus/Designers/Quantum Nexus Domain Characteristics.md

 * **Excels At:** * **Disruption and Control:** They are the premier domain for controlling enemy units through non-damaging means.
 They can force units to move, prevent them from acting, or use the **Taunt** keyword to dictate the flow of combat.
   * **Hand and Deck Manipulation:** They are the only domain that can directly attack an opponent's mind, represented by their ability to force discards from the hand, disrupting the enemy's plans at their source.
   * **Misdirection and Evasion:** As masters of the **Skirmisher** and **Phantom** keywords, they are exceptionally mobile and difficult to pin down, executing hit-and-run attacks and repositioning with fluid grace.
+They fully exploit the native Evasion trait of Small units, sliding diagonally past impenetrable enemy walls.
-  * **Targeted Elimination (Units/Assets):** Their deployed Units and Assets possess precise attacks, representing a focused psychic lance that can bypass conventional armor or defenses to strike at a weak point, often generating Flanking Crossfires.
+  * **Targeted Elimination (Units/Assets):** Their deployed Units and Assets possess precise attacks, representing a focused psychic lance that can bypass conventional armor or defenses to strike at a weak point, often utilizing the diagonal Evasion paths of Small units to bypass impenetrable frontline walls.
 * **Struggles With:** * **Raw Attack Power:** A psychic assault doesn't always leave a physical mark.
 Their units generally have lower base Attack values, as their goal is often to neutralize, not obliterate.
   * **Destroying Non-Unit Cards:** Their powers are focused on living or machine minds.
 They have almost no way to directly affect inanimate objects like enemy Assets or Terrain.
   * **Sustained, Long-Range Combat:** Their abilities require focus and proximity.
 They have very few units with **Range 3+**, preferring to get up close and personal in the Contested Zone.